Cristina's Life at Dell Technologies

 Did you previously work from the office before the pandemic?
 How do you feel being able to work remotely now?

-Since Dell gives me flexibility, I've adapted my way of working according to my internal clients.
+Since Dell Technologies gives me flexibility, I've adapted my way of working according to my internal clients.
 For example, seven years ago, when I started working for Dell in Mexico, my marketing role was onsite.
 I went to the office every day because my internal clients were there, mainly the Country Manager and the Sales Directors.
 Three years later, I took a regional role in Latin America, and I began to have a hybrid role since I had internal clients in other countries, so I’d work two days from home and three from the office.